cetlab-ucsb/gridpath_india_viz/README.md

 ##  Repository Structure

-`data/`: Holds reference (lookup tables ) and spatial (shapefiles for Indian states) data that do not change across scenarios.
+`data/`: Holds reference (lookup tables) and spatial (shapefiles for Indian states) data that do not change across scenarios.

 `csvs/`: Path to scenario result outputs from GridPath-India.
 Technology colors and groups (`technology_labels.csv`).

+`templates/`: Original plotting functions for Python and R.

+`software/`: All Python code that actually makes the figures: functions to load CSVs, and data processing routines, and plotting functions (time series, stacked bars, maps, etc.)

+This project is licensed under the Apache License 2.0.